Cellachán Caisil: Biography

 The son of Buadachán mac Lachtnai, he belonged to the Cashel branch of the Eóganachta kindred, the Eóganacht Chaisil.
 The last of his cognatic ancestors to have held the kingship of Munster was Colgú mac Faílbe Flaind (d.
 678), eight generations earlier.

 His predecessor as king at Cashel was said to be Lorcan mac Coinlígáin, a distant cousin, the date of whose death is uncertain.
 The earliest record of Cellachán is an attack on Clonmacnoise in 936.
 In 939, he was allied with Norse Gaels from Waterford in an attack on the kingdom of Mide.
 The leader of the Waterford contingent is called mac Acuind (Hákon's son).
 They took captive the abbots of Clonenagh and Killeleigh but were defeated by the Uí Failge of Leinster.

 In 941, in a struggle for control of the eastern Déisi, Cellachán came into conflict with the High King of Ireland, Donnchad Donn, and so too with Donnchad's nominated successor Muirchertach mac Néill.
 Muirchertach undertook a "circuit of Ireland" at the head of his army, a campaign commemorated in later verse, during which he took Cellachán prisoner (actually given up to the High King by his own people).
 Cellachán remained a captive at Donnchad's court for some years.

-Cellachán had returned to Munster by 944, and perhaps earlier, as in that year he defeated and killed Cennétig mac Lorcáin and two of his sons at the battle of Gort Rottacháin.
+Cellachán had returned to Munster by 944, and perhaps earlier, as in that year he defeated Cennétig mac Lorcáin and killed two of his sons at the battle of Gort Rottacháin.
 Cennétig was king of the Dál gCais and father of the famous Brian Boru.
 It may be that the conflict had begun earlier as Dál gCais traditions have Cennétig defeat Cellachán at a battle fought near Lough Saighlenn, somewhere in Munster.

 There is little more recorded of Cellachán in the Irish annals.
 He raided Mide again in 951 with his only known son Donnchad.
 He died in 954 and Donnchad in 963.